-- Chairperson of Conference Council on Finance and Administration
+- Chairperson or representative from the Conference Council on Finance and Administration

 How should a New Church Start Grant be used?

 New Church Start Grants may be given to existing congregations or charges or United Methodist-related organizations who have been working with the Office of Congregational Development to start a new church or a new faith community.
-These grants are generally given for partial compensation, program funding, and training costs.
+These grants are generally given for partial compensation, program funding, and training costs to launch something new.
 These grants may be given for 1-3 years depending on the launch with opportunity for renewal.